MeasureAuthoringTool/MeasureAuthoringTool/README.md

 ```

 1. Select Mat Code Server and start it up.
-  **The MAT Tomcat server can't be running when you start the code server.**
 3. Select Mat Tomcat and start it up.     (wait until the server starts)
 4. A browser should pop up and you are off and running in super dev mode.
 5. Go to http://localhost:9876/